oracle-samples/oracle-functions-samples/oci-vault-decrypt-python/README.md

 ![user input icon](../images/userinput.png)

-Use the *fn* CLI to set the config value:
+Use the *fn CLI* to set the config value:
 ```
-fn config function <your app name> <function name> key_ocid <Vault key OCID>
+fn config function <app-name> <function-name> key_ocid <Vault-key-OCID>
-fn config function <your app name> <function name> cryptographic_endpoint <Vault Cryptographic Endpoint>
+fn config function <app-name> <function-name> cryptographic_endpoint <Vault-Cryptographic-Endpoint>
 ```
 e.g.
 ```
-fn config function gregapp1 oci-vault-decrypt-python  key_ocid  "ocid1.key.oc1.phx.a5pedhchaafna.abyhqljt63augu4nwptqrvaw7gymh7zp7ihvgayo72pehd3sqhfproiaycfq"
+fn config function myapp oci-vault-decrypt-python key_ocid  "ocid1.key.oc1.phx.a5pedhchaafna.abyhqljt63augu4nwptqrvaw7gymh7zp7ihvgayo72pehd3sqhfproiaycfq"
-fn config function gregapp1 oci-vault-decrypt-python  cryptographic_endpoint 'https://a5pedhchaafna-crypto.kms.us-phoenix-1.oraclecloud.com'
+fn config function myapp oci-vault-decrypt-python cryptographic_endpoint 'https://a5pedhchaafna-crypto.kms.us-phoenix-1.oraclecloud.com'
 ```

 ## Invoke the function
-The function requires the following keys in the payload to be invoked:
-- cipher, this is encrypted text you generated in the section [Create the Vault key and a cipher text](#Create the Vault key and a cipher text)
+The function requires the cipher to be specified in the payload to be invoked. "cipher-text" is encrypted text you generated in the section [Create the Vault key and a cipher text](#Create the Vault key and a cipher text)

 ![user input icon](./images/userinput.png)
 ```
-echo '{"cipher": "<your encrypted text>"}' | fn invoke <your app name> oci-vault-decrypt-python
+echo '{"cipher": "<cipher-text>"}' | fn invoke <app-name> oci-vault-decrypt-python
 ```
 e.g.:
 ```